Cytnx-dev/Cytnx/Readme.md

 ## Current dev Version:
     v0.5.5
     1. [Feature] Tensor can now using operator() to access elements just like python.
+    2. [Enhance] Access Tensor can now exactly the same using slice string as in python.

     v0.5.4a
     1. Add linalg::Det